jaescbar/Project_4/index.md

 The Starbucks Capstone is an interesting project that seeks to determine which demographic groups respond best to different kinds of offers made by Starbucks.
 The project comes with three datasets:

 1. Portfolio Datata, which has information about the different kind of offers

 2. Profile Data, which has demographic information of  clients

 3. Transcript Data, which has the record of transactions, offers received, offers viewed and offers completed

+The ultimate goal is to combine this three datasets and analyze the data in order to answer the question above.
+In this case, we develope a set of heuristics that help us determine what offer best suits different types of customers.

 You can use the [editor on GitHub](https://github.com/jaescbar/Project_4/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.